About

 - Change U.S. role from day-to-day management to advocates of Tribal interests

-- One of the primary objectives of self-governance is to provide the maximum flexibility to Tribal governments to design programs, services, functions and activities (PFSAs) to address Tribal Priorities
+- One of the primary objectives of self-governance is to provide the maximum flexibility to Tribal governments to design programs, services, functions and activities (PSFAs) to address Tribal Priorities

 The Self-Governance programs are funded annually by the U.S. Congress by appropriation or by Continuing Resolution (C.R.) which funds programs at the previous year’s level and only for the timeframe designated by the Resolution.